Edmund-Kiama/Wk1-Code-Challenge/README.md

 The program checks:
 --->If it is a number above 0
 --->If the input is not empty
-If the checks fail, a console message is provided as 'Invalid input.
+--->If input is a number and not any other values such as strings If the checks fail, a console message is provided as 'Invalid input.
 Please try again.'

 ### Example Outputs